How Recycling Systems Work

 Energy and Environmental Impact

 Recycling can reduce energy use and resource extraction.
-For example, recycled aluminum requires significantly less energy than producing new aluminum.
+For example, producing aluminum from recycled material uses far less energy than producing it from raw ore.
+Similarly, recycled paper reduces the need for virgin pulp and lowers water consumption.

 However, recycling itself consumes energy and requires infrastructure.
-Its benefits depend on efficiency across the system.
+Trucks, sorting equipment, and processing facilities all use power.
+The environmental benefits depend on the efficiency of the entire system, from collection to manufacturing.

 System Interdependence